International & Comparative Law Research

 Understanding Shari’ah Finance,” CAPITAL THINKING (Spring/Summer 2006).

-Cyberwar: What, Why, How, and Who, in THE LAW OF CYBERWAR: DIGITAL CONFLICTS, KINETIC RESULTS (Claire Finkelstein, Kevin Govern, & Jens David Ohlin eds., Oxford University Press forthcoming 2014) (with Jonathan M. Smith).
+Cyber Espionage or Cyber War?: International Law, Domestic Law, and Self-Protective Measures, in THE LAW OF CYBERWAR: DIGITAL CONFLICTS, KINETIC RESULTS (Claire Finkelstein, Kevin Govern, & Jens David Ohlin eds., Oxford University Press forthcoming 2015)

 A Common Law-like Civil Law and a Public Face for Private Law: China’s Tort Law in Comparative Perspective, in TOWARDS A CHINESE CIVIL CODE: COMPARATIVE AND HISTORICAL PERSPECTIVES (Martinus Nijhoff 2012).